KhronosGroup/glTF/extensions/Khronos/KHR_materials_common_v2/README.md

 > speaking, given the above equation, a `shininess` value of 1.0 corresponds to
 > a very low shininess.
 For orientation: using the traditional OpenGL fixed
 > function pipeline, the specular exponent was expected to be within [0, 128].
 > However, using glTF, larger `shininess` values are clearly possible.

-[Mention
-> caution with `shininess < 1` ?]
+> **TODO:** Mention caution with `shininess < 1`?

 <details>
     <summary>Example: Blinn-Phong</summary>
 The following example defines a Blinn-Phong shaded material with a diffuse texture, moderate shininess and red specular highlights.

 ```json
     "materials": [